Spain, Portugal target last 16 as Russia ride momentum - Capital Sports

 It evoked memories of the chilling murder of Colombia player Andres Escobar, who was killed after his own goal led to defeat to the United States in the 1994 World Cup and Colombia’s elimination from the tournament.

-Robert Lewandowski’s Poland were unceremoniously dumped out following the loss to Colombia, who can guarantee a place in the last 16 by beating Senegal in their concluding game in Group H.
+Robert Lewandowski’s Poland were unceremoniously dumped out following defeat to Colombia, who can guarantee a place in the last 16 by beating Senegal in their concluding game in Group H.

 The west Africans and Japan are both in control of their destiny following a 2-2 draw in Yekaterinburg that left both nations on four points.